azymuthia/security-bundle/README.md

 ```

 Notes:
 - Do NOT add manual service tags for your app user repositories.
-Autoconfiguration will automatically tag any implementation of Aquila\SecurityBundle\Contract\AppUserRepositoryInterface with `aquila.security.app_user_repository`.
+Autoconfiguration will automatically tag any implementation of Azymuthia\SecurityBundle\Contract\AppUserRepositoryInterface with `azymuthia.security.app_user_repository`.
 - If your application provides a repository implementing the interface above, the bundle will best‑effort attach `appUser` to the JWT payload during JWT decoding.
 If you don’t provide any repository, the bundle works in JWT‑only mode (no `appUser` attached).

 ## Optional: App user repository